cdmill/sentiment_analysis/README.md

 ## Logistic Regression

-An example implementatin of a logistic regression model that predicts that sentiment of a tweet, taken from the NLTK module's twitter corpus.
+An example implementatin of a logistic regression model that is trained on the NLTK module's twitter corpus.
+The model predicts the sentiment of a tweet or inputted text.

 If you want to test your own tweet on the model, pass in a string via the command line to the `main.py` file and see what the model predicts.